From Kilogram-Meters to Pound-Feet: A complete walkthrough to Unit Conversion

 Q1: Is the conversion factor of 7.233 always accurate?

 A1: No, the conversion factor is an approximation based on standard Earth gravity (9.81 m/s²).
-The actual conversion factor can slightly vary depending on the location's gravitational acceleration.
-However, for most practical purposes, 7.233 is sufficiently accurate.
+In practice, the actual conversion factor can slightly vary depending on the location's gravitational acceleration.
+On the flip side, for most practical purposes, 7.233 is sufficiently accurate.

 Q2: Can I convert lb·ft to kg·m using the same factor?